Exo Skryer: A JAX-accelerated sub-stellar atmospheric retrieval framework: The Exo Skryer Framework

 Here, a possibility is to use the classic grey atmosphere solutions at $\tau$ = $\infty$ ($q_{\infty}$ $\approx$ 0.71) and $\tau$ = 0 ($q_{0}$ $\approx$ 1$/\sqrt{3}$) \citep[e.g.][]{Mihalas_1978}.
-However, this classic solution was found in \citet{Kitzmann_2020} to not be flexible enough for general brown dwarf retrieval modelling.
-I therefore relax constraints on $q_{0}$ to allow greater flexibility in the T-p structure, and the ability to recover a T-p profile more akin to non-grey RCE simulation results.
+However, this classic solution was found in \citet{Kitzmann_2020} not to be flexible enough for general brown dwarf retrieval modelling.
+I therefore relax constraints on $q_{0}$ to allow greater flexibility in the $T$-$p$ structure, and the ability to recover a $T$-$p$ profile more akin to non-grey RCE simulation results.

-In Figure \ref{fig:Milne}, I show an example fit to an ATMO \citep{Phillips_2020} RCE profile using this scheme, as well as the Eddington and classic Hopf function solution T-p profiles.
-The modified Milne scheme is able to well capture the T-p structure of the RCE model output, while the classic solutions turn off into an isothermal upper atmosphere too quickly, and fail to capture the decreasing temperature gradient from the RCE model.
-The modified Milne profile is not as flexible as the piecewise polynomial or spline schemes that have been used in past brown dwarf retrieval studies \citep[e.g.][]{Line_2015, Kitzmann_2020, Kothari_2024}, but offers a useful option for direct comparison to forward RCE model results.
-Overall, the required retrieval parameters for this scheme are $T_{\rm int}$ [K], $\kappa_{\rm ir}$ [cm$^{2}$ g$^{-1}$], $T_{\rm ratio}$, $p_{\rm t}$ [dyne] and $\beta$ for five total.
-I use this T-p profile for the Gliese 229B retrieval in Section \ref{sec:G229B}.
+In Figure \ref{fig:Milne}, I show an example fit to an ATMO \citep{Phillips_2020} RCE profile using this scheme, as well as the Eddington and classic Hopf function solution $T$-$p$ profiles.
+The modified Milne scheme is able to well capture the $T$-$p$ structure of the RCE model output, while the classic solutions turn off into an isothermal upper atmosphere too quickly, and fail to capture the decreasing temperature gradient from the RCE model.
+Overall, the required retrieval parameters for this scheme are $T_{\rm int}$ [K], $\kappa_{\rm ir}$ [cm$^{2}$ g$^{-1}$], $T_{\rm ratio}$, $p_{\rm t}$ [dyne cm$^{-2}$] and $\beta$ for five total.
+I use this $T$-$p$ profile for the Gliese 229B retrieval in Section \ref{sec:G229B}.